How to Get First-Time Donors to Give Again

 For donors who decide to give today only, try these intervals to encourage a second gift:

 - Right after donating (a fervent thank you)

-- First 4 - 6 weeks (report on what the donation accomplished)
+- First 4 to 6 weeks (report on what the donation accomplished)

 - First 12 months (send something each of these months)

 How you engage with the donor at these crucial times is less important than that you just do it.